Suraj Bhan (archaeologist): Archaeological work

 Bhan's early research was on the archaeology of prehistoric sites along the old river channels of Sarsuti–Ghaggar and Chautang rivers in Haryana.
 In 1968, he excavated the Indus culture site of Mitathal.
 His thesis on the "Historic Archaeology of Saraswati and Drishadavati Valleys" earned him a PhD in 1972.
 In 1975, Bhan published his major report, Excavations at Mitathal and Other Explorations in the Sutlej-Yamuna Divide, which became a fundamental reference for the study of Indus and post-Indus cultures.

 In 1987, Bhan was invited to give the presidential address to the Archaeology section of the Indian History Congress, where he came out strongly against the tendency among some archaeologists to identify the Indus Valley Civilisation with the Vedic cultures.
 His paper in The Making of History volume (2002) countered arguments made by archaeologists, B. B. Lal, S. P. Gupta et al. for an Aryan link to the Indus Valley Civilization.

 In 1996, he was awarded a senior fellowship by the Indian Council of Historical Research (ICHR) and a year later, he was appointed as a member of the ICHR council.
 Irfan Habib, in his obituary of Bhan, believed him to be a man of "impeccable personal ethics, which matched well with his professional probity."

-His academic work was said to bear a deep imprint of Marxism.
-He was also involved with the work of Communist Party of India (Marxist) in Haryana and took particular interest in the People's Science movement.